derecost/GettingCleaningDataCourseProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+  A code book that describes the variables, the data, and any transformations or work that I performed to clean up the data is created and it is called CodeBook.md.
+Also, the output data ("tiny.data.txt") is provided.